-BFIN 803 - Independent Study of Business 1-3 hours
+BFIN 803 - Independent Study of Business .......
+1-3 hours Students work individually in selecting and developing teaching projects or research studies that are of particular interest and significance to them.

-Students work individually in selecting and developing teaching projects or research studies that are of particular interest and significance to them.
+BFIN 809 - Financial Administration ......3 hoursContinuation of the study of financial management concepts with an emphasis

-BFIN 809 - Financial Administration.....3 hours Continuation of the study of financial management concepts with an emphasis on the theory behind these concepts and their practical application.
+Continuation of the study of financial management concepts with an emphasis on the theory behind these concepts and their practical application.